x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-public-folders.md

 This topic shows you how to get public folders configured and running in a new organization or in an organization that has never previously had public folders.

 > [!NOTE]
->  For more information about the storage quotas and limits for public folders, see the following topics: >  For public folders in Office 365, see [Exchange Online Limits](https://go.microsoft.com/fwlink/?LinkID=391188). >  For public folders in on-premises Exchange Server 2013, see **Limits for public folders**.
+>  For more information about the storage quotas and limits for public folders, see the following topics: >  For public folders in Office 365, see [Exchange Online Limits](https://go.microsoft.com/fwlink/?LinkID=391188). >  For public folders in on-premises Exchange Server, see [Limits for public folders](https://docs.microsoft.com/en-us/Exchange/collaboration/public-folders/limits).

 ## What do you need to know before you begin?